chx-bit/vmarquee/README.md

 ## Styling

-vMarquee injects only the minimum styles required for animation.
+vMarquee injects only the minimum required styles.
 All visual styling is yours.

 ```css
 .vmarquee {